syntex82/WordPress-Node/THEME_SHOP_GUIDE.md

 ### Community Themes

-Want to contribute a theme to the WordPress Node community?
+Want to contribute a theme to the NodePress community?

 1. Create an awesome theme
 2. Push it to GitHub